open-wc/mdjs-viewer/README.md

 ## How does it work?

-First we need to get the raw md text which we then pass though [mdjs](https://www.npmjs.com/package/@mdjs/core) and an extra plugin which replaces all imports (relative and bare imports) with [unpkg.com](https://unpkg.com/) urls with the `?module` flag.
+It adds a button `show demo ▹` to markdown pages and issues.
+Once you press it will get the raw md text which then gets pass though [mdjs](https://www.npmjs.com/package/@mdjs/core) and an extra plugin which replaces all imports (relative and bare imports) with [unpkg.com](https://unpkg.com/) urls with the `?module` flag.
 This way all dependencies can be directly loaded in the browser without the need of any service.

-Finally mdjs gives us a separate html and js output.
-The html we write directly into the page and the js code we execute in it's one module context.
-This means your demos are directly available within the page where the markdown is.
+Finally we create an iframe with the content of the mdjs html and js output.

 ## Issues/ToDos/Future work

 - Security review!!!
-- Support preview when editing issues
 - Support relative imports from not root md files
 - Support relative links
 - Support github page switches (without manual reload)